J-A-McCrae/Marketplace/deployed_addresses.md

 		},
 	}

-The deployment output the following details in the terminal;
+The deployment process resulted in the following details output to the terminal;

 >Starting migrations...
 >